kahlil/grunt-textfile/README.md

 This option lets you set the desired formatting of the filename.
 There are 3 keywords you can use in here:

 ```
-// Needed for Kirby blogs.
+// PREFIX is needed for Kirby blogs.
 It prepends an ascending number to the folder name
 // of the folder containing your textfile
 'PREFIX'
 // This keyword is replaced by the slug generated with the title